bukun/crab/README.md

   to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

+## Update

+  The codes have been update to develop and run under Python 3.4+, and won't be tested under Python 2.x.
+  If you would like to run with Python 2.x, you could view [Crab Old Version](https://github.com/muricoca/crab).

+## Requirement

+    pip install numpy
+    pip install scipy
+    pip install scikit-learn

 ## Usage

   For Usage and Instructions checkout the [Crab Wiki](https://github.com/muricoca/crab/wiki)